How to Start Your Administrative Consultant Business

 Administrative support is not project work.
 A company that is in the business of piecemeal tasks and project work is called a secretarial service, which is the opposite of administrative support.
 Though they might provide additional services and project work, Administrative Consultants are first and foremost in the business of providing ongoing, continuous administrative support in personal, one-on-one partnering relationships with their clients.

 An Administrative Consultant is not an online business manager.
 Although they provide actual support and can also provide administrative advice and guidance to clients, Administrative Consultants do not manage the client’s business.
-They are instrumental in helping clients achieve success and accomplish their goals, but clients are always responsible for their own business’s success or failure.
+They are instrumental in helping clients achieve success and accomplish their goals, but clients are always responsible for managing their own business and their own business’s success or failure.

 What is administrative support?

-Administrative support is the ongoing behind-the-scenes work and activities that must be attended to throughout the life of a business in order for it grow, run smoothly and profitably, and generate revenue.
-It’s the absolutely vital work that keeps a business organized, humming along smoothly and moving forward.
+Administrative support is the collection of ongoing, behind-the-scenes work and activities that must be attended to throughout the life of a business in order for it grow, run smoothly and profitably, and generate revenue.
 It’s the backbone of every business and no business can run without it.
-What you do is that important!
+What we do as administrative experts is that important!